 Actually, the real reason we couldn’t share with the kids: not enough heavy cream to make the whole recipe!
 I had to halve the recipe I used because I only had 1¼ cups of heavy cream instead of the full 2½ cups needed for the full recipe.

-My filled ramekins in a square glass pan, which is then set on top of a cookie sheet.
+Here are my filled ramekins in a square glass pan, which is then set on top of a cookie sheet.
 I then proceeded to do something a little crazy!

 One of these things is not like the other, one of these things just isn’t the same!
 I wrapped one of the ramekins with plastic wrap so I could check when the pots de creme were set without having to take foil off.
 I was afraid it would melt in the oven but it didn’t.
 Yes, it got a little bit misshapen after baking, but it didn’t stick to anything or collapse into an awful mess.